MicrosoftDocs/windows-dev-docs/hub/apps/performance/responsive.md

 The basic steps to drive latency optimization are:

-1. Define the scenario and add ETW events.
+1. Define the scenario and add "Tracelogging" events.

     Make a list of the key interactions that a user will go through while using your app, such as launch, opening a menu, navigating to a new page and rendering content, etc. For each of these interactions, add a start event and stop event to be used for measurement and analysis.
-Learn more about how to add [Event Tracing for Windows (ETW)](/windows/win32/etw/event-tracing-portal) events.
+Learn more about how to add [Tracelogging](/windows/win32/tracelogging/trace-logging-portal), a format for self-describing Event Tracing for Windows (ETW).

 2. Set goals based on the interaction class.